Prostatitis

 - Can occur after instrumentation of prostate

-- Atypical bacteria include Chlamydia trachomatis, Trichomonas vaginalis, Ureaplasma urealyticum, Mycobacterium tuberculosis, and fungal etiologies in immunocompromised hosts.
+- Atypical bacteria include Chlamydia trachomatis, Trichomonas vaginalis, Ureaplasma urealyticum, Mycobacterium tuberculosis and fungal etiologies in immunocompromised hosts.

 - Chronic bacterial prostatitis (NIH class II)

-- Often as recurrent episodes of same organism
+- Often recurrent episodes of same organism

-- CP/CPPS (NIH class III)
+- CP/CPPS (NIH class III): most common

-- Inciting agent may cause inflammation or neurologic damage around prostate and leads to pelvic floor neuromuscular and/or neuropathic pain.
+- Inciting agent may cause inflammation or neurologic damage around the prostate and leads to pelvic floor neuromuscular and/or neuropathic pain.

 - No correlation between histologic inflammation of prostate and presence or absence of symptoms